- The information we collect and how we use it

 8.3 You may refuse to accept cookies by activating the setting on your browser which allows you to refuse the setting of cookies, or you can modify your browser so that it notifies you when cookies are sent to it.

 You can check whether these settings are currently enabled on your computer - or find out how to change your current settings - here:

-Unless you do this, cookies will be issued when you use our site, but you can delete them via your browser at any time.
-If you do not accept cookies or decide to delete them you will still be able to access and use the site but you will lose some features and functionality.
+Unless you do this, cookies will be issued when you use our site, but you can disable them via your browser at any time.
+If you do not accept cookies or decide to disable them you will still be able to access and use the site but you will lose some features and functionality.
 For example, you won’t be able to remain signed-in if you disable cookies.

 If you wish to restrict or block web browser cookies which are set on your device then you can do this by going to the help menu within your internet browser.
 Alternatively, you may wish to visit the “manage cookies” section on www.allaboutcookies.org, which contains comprehensive information on how to prevent cookies from being stored on your device.